Duygu-Jones/Phishing_Detection_ML_FastAPI_Docker/README.md

 1. **Data Collection & Preprocessing**: Cleaned and prepared website data for model training.
 2. **Feature Engineering**: Extracted relevant features from URLs to identify phishing patterns.
 3. **Model Development**: Trained a Random Forest Classifier for phishing detection.

+Anlıyorum. İstediğiniz projenin adımlarını ayrıca veriyorum:

+## 🛠️ Project Steps and Tech Stack

+1. **Understanding the Problem:** Defining the phishing detection challenge
+2. **Exploratory Data Analysis:** Understanding the dataset structure
+3. **Data Preprocessing:** Preparing the data for modeling
+4. **Model Development:** Building RandomForest Classifier model
+5. **Model Optimisation:** Hyperparameter tuning of the models
+6. **Deployment:** Creating a web application with FastAPI and Docker
-4. **API Development**: Created a FastAPI backend to serve predictions.
+    - **API Development**: Created a FastAPI backend to serve predictions.
-5. **UI Creation**: Built a user-friendly interface with Streamlit.
-6. **Containerization**: Packaged the application with Docker for easy deployment.
+    - **Containerization**: Packaged the application with Docker for easy deployment.
+    - **UI Creation**: Built a user-friendly interface with Streamlit.
-7. **Testing**: Developed test scripts to ensure the API works correctly.
+    - **Testing**: Developed test scripts to ensure the API works correctly.

-## 🛠️ Tech Stack

-- **Backend**: FastAPI - Fast, modern Python web framework for building APIs with automatic documentation.
-- **Frontend**: Streamlit - Python library for creating interactive web applications for data science and machine learning.
-- **Machine Learning**: Scikit-learn - For training the Random Forest Classifier model.
-- **Data Processing**: Pandas, NumPy - For data manipulation and processing.
-- **Containerization**: Docker - For packaging the application and its dependencies.
-- **Visualization**: Matplotlib, Seaborn - For data visualization and model insights.

 ## ⬇️ Installation